Comcast/Charter Sports Southeast: Shutdown of CSS

-It was announced on March 14, 2014 that CSS would shut down on June 1, 2014.
+In 2012, Comcast Sports Southwest was supplanted by Comcast SportsNet Houston, a regional sports network with major-league professional sports, in the Houston market; CSS's portfolio of college football telecasts were placed on CSN Houston, in part to encourage cable carriage in areas of CSN Houston's service outside the limited rights territory of the NBA's Houston Rockets.
+It was announced on March 14, 2014, that CSS would shut down on June 1, 2014.
 The closure of the network followed the loss of its SEC programming (which had generated much of CSS' ratings and revenue) to ESPN's new SEC Network.
-The final original program that aired on CSS was "Through The Years", a retrospective of the network's 15-year history which first aired on May 23, 2014 and was repeated daily until the network signed off on June 1, 2014.
+The final original program that aired on CSS was "Through The Years", a retrospective of the network's 15-year history which first aired on May 23, 2014, and was repeated daily until the network signed off on June 1, 2014.